 Stages of Alcohol Withdrawal

-The American Psychiatric Association defines Alcoholism, or Alcohol Use Disorder, (AUD) as a psychiatric diagnosis, however, there are also a large number of people who do not meet the accepted criteria for alcoholism, but are still considered to be a problem drinker.
+The American Psychiatric Association defines Alcoholism, or Alcohol Use Disorder, (AUD) as a psychiatric diagnosis.
+However, there are also a large number of people who do not meet the accepted criteria for alcoholism, but can still be considered to be a problem drinker.
 Effects of withdrawal from alcohol are progressive and are usually characterized on a scale from mild to extremely severe.
-The severity of symptoms can be dictated by a number of factors, with primary considerations being the volume of alcohol consumed, the length of time the individual has been using alcohol, and any previous history of alcohol withdrawal.
+The severity of symptoms can be dictated by a number of factors.
+With primary considerations being the volume of alcohol consumed, the length of time the individual has been using alcohol, and any previous history of alcohol withdrawal.
 The longer the alcohol dependence history, the more significant the effect of withdrawal.
 Mild alcohol withdrawal symptoms may include:

 - Nausea and/or vomiting